Shakour-Data/ProjectManagement/Docs/SystemDesign/02_project_features_and_functional_specifications.md

 ### Installation and Initialization
 - Automated setup including creation of a Python virtual environment and installation of dependencies.
-- Secure management of GitHub API tokens.
+- Secure management of GitHub API tokens with encrypted storage.
 - Automatic installation of essential VS Code extensions to enhance the development environment.
 - Transparent configuration without manual CLI prompts.